Best Small-Business Billing and Invoicing Software 2020

 Ready for a sentence you never thought you’d read?
 QuickBooks Payments is more than just one of the best billing and invoicing services out there: it’s also one of the cheapest.

 QuickBooks is one of the world’s most popular accounting software options, but most QuickBooks products and services are a far cry from the cheapest on the block.
-However, QuickBooks Payments doesn’t have a monthly fee, and its transaction fees are completely affordable—depending on the type of payment you’re processing.
+However, while you can get only QuickBooks Payments with an existing QuickBooks Online subscription, its transaction fees are completely affordable.

 For instance, swiped fees are just 2.4% plus $0.25, which is cheaper than any other provider on our list.
 There’s a catch, of course (isn’t there always?): the fee climbs depending on the type of payment you’re accepting.
 Most importantly, transaction fees are higher for bills paid through invoices.
 You’re looking at a 2.9% plus $0.25 transaction fee, but that’s still cheaper than FreshBooks, Square, and Wave.